hepix-virtualisation/vmcatcher/README.md

 ##### VMILS\_CACHE\_DIR\_CACHE

-Path used by ’vmlisub\_endorser’ to store verified VM images.
+Path used by ’vmcatcher\_endorser’ to store verified VM images.

 ##### VMILS\_CACHE\_DIR\_DOWNLOAD

-Path used by ’vmlisub\_endorser’ to download VM images before VM image integrity is checked.
+Path used by ’vmcatcher\_endorser’ to download VM images before VM image integrity is checked.

 ##### VMILS\_CACHE\_DIR\_EXPIRE

-Path used by ’vmlisub\_endorser’ to store VM images when they are no longer endorsed.
+Path used by ’vmcatcher\_endorser’ to store VM images when they are no longer endorsed.

 ##### VMILS\_CACHE\_ACTION\_DOWNLOAD

-Instructs ’vmlisub\_endorser’ to download the latest VM images and check integrity.
+Instructs ’vmcatcher\_endorser’ to download the latest VM images and check integrity.

 ##### VMILS\_CACHE\_ACTION\_CHECK

-Instructs ’vmlisub\_endorser’ check integrity for all currently stored VM images.
+Instructs ’vmcatcher\_endorser’ check integrity for all currently stored VM images.

 ##### VMILS\_CACHE\_ACTION\_EXPIRE

-Instructs ’vmlisub\_endorser’ to expire stored VM images that are no longer endorsed.
+Instructs ’vmcatcher\_endorser’ to expire stored VM images that are no longer endorsed.